UVA-MLSys/AstroCLIP/reproduce.md

 DESI-LS Data Release 9 from 2021 January as prepared by Stein et al. (2021b) [1].
 Contains 76 million galaxy images.

 * [Globus](https://app.globus.org/file-manager?origin_id=59c818dc-8542-46d8-80d9-ab144669c7b6&origin_path=%2Fssl-legacysurvey%2F): The data set is large (20 TB).
 Contains two subfolders `north` and `south` with 14 and 62 `h5` files respectively.
+Downloading at least 1 is fine for reproducing.
-There is also a small toy datasample in the [Github](https://github.com/georgestein/ssl-legacysurvey) at [data/tiny_dataset.h5](https://github.com/georgestein/ssl-legacysurvey/blob/main/data/tiny_dataset.h5).
+* There is also a small toy datasample in the [Github](https://github.com/georgestein/ssl-legacysurvey) at [data/tiny_dataset.h5](https://github.com/georgestein/ssl-legacysurvey/blob/main/data/tiny_dataset.h5).
+But this would require slightly modifying the dataloaders.
 * Download the data into `datasets/decals` folder.

 ### DESI Spectra

+The optical spectra from the [Dark Energy Spectroscopic Instrument (DESI)](https://www.desi.lbl.gov/) Early Data Release (EDR).
+This data is crossmatched with the image data to create the cross-match dataset for multimodal training.
+Then this dataset isn't used anymore.
+So we can skip downloading this data and just download the cross matched dataset next.

 ### Cross-Matched data

 The 60GB (80GB after extraction) cross matched data from image and spectra is available to download using the [download_matched_data.py](./scripts/download_matched_data.py) script.
 This caches the huggingface data and save the dataset to disk at `datasets/astroclip_file` location.
 You can remove the cached huggingface data afterward.
 We only need the Dataset saved to disk.

 * Run `python scripts/download_matched_data.py`.
 Takes couple of hours depending on your network speed.
+* The last extracting part takes quite large RAM memory.

 This dataset is used for the multimodal training and all later downstream tasks.